hashicorp/terraform-website/content/source/docs/enterprise/upgrades.html.md

 ---
 # Upgrading

-This section explains how to upgrade Private Terraform Enterprise to a new version.
+This section explains how to upgrade Terraform Enterprise to a new version.
 [Learn more about availability during upgrades here](./reliability-availability.html#availability-during-upgrades-1).

 ## Online